 - physical impairments such as weakness in extremities

 - impaired range of motion

-It is important to note that any condition that may affect a driver’s ability to safely operate a commercial motor vehicle will disqualify him or her from passing the DOT physical exam.
-Furthermore, any use of illicit substances is an automatic failure regardless of if they have been prescribed by a doctor or not.
-You will need driver qualification files filed out by all employees that drive for you working.
+It is important to note that any condition affecting a driver’s ability to operate a commercial motor vehicle safely will disqualify him or her from passing the DOT physical exam.
+Furthermore, any use of illicit substances is an automatic failure regardless of if a doctor has prescribed them or not.
+You will need driver qualification files filed out by all employees who drive for you working.

 Are There FMCSA Exemptions for the DOT Physical?